freenas/freenas-docs/userguide/intro.rst

-f%brand% is © 2011-|copyright-year| iXsystems
+%brand% is © 2011-|copyright-year| iXsystems

 %brand% and the %brand% logo are registered trademarks of iXsystems